rglonek/sip-spam-filter/README.md

 If the audit files are not specified in the config file, then no audit log will be written.

+The audit files are `CSV` format, as specified below.
+The first line written when the files are created is the header with field names.

 Audit File | Format | Timestamp Format
 --- | --- | ---
 blocked_numbers.log | timestamp,number,blocklist_file_name,blocklist_file_line_number | RFC3339